GTNewHorizons/NotEnoughItems/README.md

 ## New Features:

 * Speed
-  - Uses a parallel stream to search the item list over multiple cores, resulting in 2-6x faster searches on average
+  - Uses a JEI-customized suffix tree to search over items, resulting in 2-6x faster searches on average
   - Loads the recipe handlers in parallel
 * A textbox for search with most of the features you'd expect - moving forward, backwards, selection, etc
 * Bookmarks!
 Are you in the process of crafting?
 Bookmark it using either 'A' or configure your own key.